alloyanalyzerplus/AlloyAnalyzerPlusIDE/README.md

 * "Model" - Models used in our evaluation and case study

 # Installation:
-`Alloy Analyzer Plus IDE` is available as a pre-compiled executable jar file under the folder "Jar" Additionally, `Analyzer Plus IDE` can be built and compiled.
+`Analyzer Plus IDE` is available as a pre-compiled executable jar file under the folder "Jar" Additionally, `Analyzer Plus IDE` can be built and compiled.
 If compiling `Analyzer Plus IDE`, it is recommended you follow the installation instructions outlined [here](https://github.com/AlloyTools/org.alloytools.alloy) and reproduced below for convenience.
 Since `Analyzer Plus IDE` builds on the Analyzer, it requires the user to set up and install the Analyzer's code base.

 ## Building Alloy